Asking

 Yes, please.

-OK, we’ve got cane sugar, caster sugar, demerara sugar and sugar free sugar.
+sugar, caster sugar, demerara sugar and sugar free sugar.

 Cane sugar, please.